10 Strategies to Reduce Independent Contractor Compliance Risk (Guide)

 As the project-based economy continues to evolve, managing independent contractor talent effectively will be critical.
-If you suspect your business may be using independent contractor engagement practices that heighten your risk profile, it’s important to arm yourself with an understanding of what today’s most forward-thinking companies are doing to reduce their compliance risk.
+If you suspect your business may be using independent contractor engagement practices that heighten your risk profile, it’s important to arm yourself with an understanding of what today’s forward-thinking companies are doing to reduce their compliance risk.
 The following 10 best practices can help mitigate or even eliminate the risks associated with engaging independent talent.

 GATE